winedarksea/AutoTS/README.md

 <img src="/img/autots_logo.png" width="400" height="184" title="AutoTS Logo">

-**Model Selection for Multiple Time Series**
+**Forecasting Model Selection for Multiple Time Series**

-Simple package for comparing and predicting with open-source time series implementations.
+Package for forecasting with open-source time series implementations.

 For other time series needs, check out the list [here](https://github.com/MaxBenChrist/awesome_time_series_in_python).

 ## Features
-* Twenty available model classes, with tens of thousands of possible hyperparameter configurations
-* Finds optimal time series models by genetic programming
+* Finds optimal time series forecasting model and data transformations by genetic programming optimization
 * Handles univariate and multivariate/parallel time series
-* Point and probabilistic forecasts
+* Point and probabilistic upper/lower bound forecasts for all models
+* Twenty-two available model classes, with tens of thousands of possible hyperparameter configurations
+	* Includes naive, statistical, machine learning, and deep learning models
+	* Multiprocessing for univariate models for scalability on multivariate datasets
+	* Ability to add external regressors
+* Over thirty time series specific data transformations
 	* Ability to handle messy data by learning optimal NaN imputation and outlier removal
-* Ability to add external known-in-advance regressor
 * Allows automatic ensembling of best models
+	* 'horizontal' ensembling on multivariate series - learning the best model for each series
 * Multiple cross validation options
 * Subsetting and weighting to improve search on many multivariate series
 * Option to use one or a combination of metrics for model selection
-* Import and export of templates allowing greater user customization
+* Import and export of model templates for deployment and greater user customization

 ## Installation
 ```